macOS desktop · Web app · Markdown · Export anytime

 - Plain markdown, one-click export

-- A flat $19.99/mo for 8 apps including Slate
+- A flat $20/mo for 7 apps including Stack Slate

-Slate does less on purpose.
+Stack Slate does less on purpose.

 We cut the features that make notes apps feel heavy.
-You get a tool that stays fast as your library grows past 10,000 notes.
+You get a tool that stays fast as your library grows past 12,000 notes.

-- Flat list of notes
+- Flat list of notes, virtualized for 12k+

 - Tags